Corneal Transplant Alternatives in Long Island

 PTK might be a better treatment option for you if your corneal disease is limited to the surface layer of the cornea.
 PTK is an FDA-approved advanced laser surgery that can effectively treat corneal dystrophies like recurrent erosion syndrome (RES), in addition to cornea scars and certain infections.

 Whereas corneal transplant recovery is a slow process that can take many months, PTK recovery ranges from days to weeks.
 After treatment, a bandage contact lens is put in place to protect the eye.
-As with corneal transplant, eye drops and anti-infection medications will be administered to help with your recovery.
+As with corneal transplant, eye drops and anti-infection medications will be administered to help with your recovery and to prevent symptoms of dry eye.

 Intacs® Corneal Implants